Computational complexity, Newton polytopes, and Schubert polynomials

-For the special case of Rothe diagrams $D=D(w)$, it was conjectured in \cite{MTY} that ${\mathcal S}_{D(w)}$ is the Newton polytope of ${\mathfrak S}_w$ and moreover that ${\mathfrak S}_w$ has the SNP property.
+In the case of Rothe diagrams $D:=D(w)$, it was conjectured in \cite{MTY} that ${\mathcal S}_{D(w)}$ is the Newton polytope of ${\mathfrak S}_w$ and moreover that ${\mathfrak S}_w$ has the SNP property.
 These conjectures were proved by A.~Fink-K.~M\'esz\'aros-A.~St.~Dizier \cite{Fink}.
-This, combined with our results on the Schubitope proves Theorems~\ref{thm:SchubertinP} and~\ref{thm:Advetableau}.
+This, combined with Theorem \ref{thm:independent_characterization} and properties of perfect tableaux, proves Theorem~\ref{thm:Advetableau}.

-The class $\#{\sf P}$ in L.~Valiant's complexity theory of counting problems are those that count the number of accepting paths of a nondeterministic Turing machine running in polynomial time.
-A problem ${\mathcal P}\in \#{\sf P}$ is \emph{complete} if for any problem ${\mathcal Q}\in \#{\sf P}$ there exists a polynomial-time counting reduction from ${\mathcal Q}$ to ${\mathcal P}$.
-These are the hardest of the problems in $\#{\sf P}$.
-There does not exist a polynomial time algorithm for such problems unless ${\sf P}={\sf NP}$.